raghavagps/il13pred/README.md

 **Input File:** It allow users to provide input in two format; i) FASTA format (standard) and ii) Simple Format.
 In case of simple format, file should have one peptide sequence in a single line in single letter code (eg. peptide.seq).
 **Note:**
-1: In case of predict and design module (job), the length of peptide should be upto 35 amino acids.
+<br> 1: In case of predict and design module (job), the length of peptide should be upto 35 amino acids.
 If a sequence with length more than 35 will be provided, program willtake first 35 residues, and ignore the rest.
 In case of scan module, minimum length of protein/peptide sequence should be more than or equal to window length (pattern), see peptide.fa.
-2: Program will ignore peptides having length less than 8 residues (e.g., protein.fa).
+<br> 2: Program will ignore peptides having length less than 8 residues (e.g., protein.fa).

 **Output File:** Program will save the results in the CSV format, in case user do not provide output file name, it will be stored in "outfile.csv".